Hey there, fellow work-from-home warriors! Let’s talk about something that’s been weighing heavily on my mind lately: the downside of remote work.

 Why do some people prefer going into the office?

-Some people prefer going into the office because it allows them to physically get to work, set a routine for themselves, and interact with others in person.
+Some people prefer going into the office because it allows them to work physically, set a routine, and interact with others in person.

 -